Fractional GPU serving#

 Configuration parameters#

 Use the following parameters to configure fractional GPU allocation.
-The placement group configuration is required for fractional GPU setup.
+The placement group defines the GPU share, and Ray Serve infers the matching VLLM_RAY_PER_WORKER_GPUS value for you.
 The memory management and performance settings are vLLM-specific optimizations that you can adjust based on your model and workload requirements.

 Placement group configuration#